torchlightwizard/AI-Investment-Opportunity-Analysis/Readme.md

 ## Proposed Solution
 1. Get data from different sources and store them in a data lake and in a datawarehouse.<br>
+2. Calculate sentiment with Bert.
+3. Calculate engagement metrics.
-2. Build a dashboard that displays sentiment analysis scores and engagement of each stock for each platform separately.<br>
+4. Build a dashboard that displays sentiment analysis scores and engagement of each stock for each platform separately.<br>